-Charges to earnings resulting from the ESP Pharma merger may adversely affect the market value of PDL's common stock following the merger.
+Charges to earnings and related amortization of assets resulting from our acquisitions may adversely affect the market value of PDL's common stock following the merger.

-In accordance with U.S. generally accepted accounting principles, we accounted for the acquisition of ESP Pharma using the purchase method of accounting, which resulted in charges to earnings that could have a material adverse effect on the market value of PDL's common stock.
+In accordance with U.S. generally accepted accounting principles, we accounted for the acquisition of ESP Pharma, our acquisition of Retavase and our acquisition of Zenapax using the purchase method of accounting, which resulted in charges to earnings in the year of acquisition and which will result in ongoing expenses due to the amortization and depreciation of certain assets acquired in those transactions.
 Under the purchase method of accounting, we allocated the total estimated purchase price to ESP Pharma's net tangible assets, amortizable intangible assets and in-process research and development based on their fair values as of the date of completion of the merger, and recorded the excess of the purchase price over those fair values as goodwill.
-The portion of the estimated purchase price allocated to in-process research and development in the amount of \$79.4 million was expensed by the combined company in the first quarter of 2005.
-The combined company will incur additional depreciation and amortization expense over the useful lives of certain of the net tangible and intangible assets acquired in connection with the merger.
-In addition, to the extent the value of goodwill becomes impaired, the combined company may be required to incur material charges relating to the impairment of goodwill.
-These depreciation, amortization, in-process research and development and potential impairment charges could have a material impact on the combined company's results of operations.
+The portion of the estimated purchase price of ESP Pharma allocated to in-process research and development in the amount of \$79.4 million was expensed by the combined company in the first quarter of 2005.
+PDL will incur additional depreciation and amortization expense over the useful lives of certain of the net tangible and intangible assets acquired in connection with the acquisition transactions.
+In addition, to the extent the value of goodwill becomes impaired in the future, PDL may be required to incur material charges relating to the impairment of goodwill.
+These depreciation, amortization, in-process research and development and potential impairment charges could have a material impact on the combined company's results of operations and the market value of PDL's common stock.